MariosSotiropoylos/GAME/README.md

 - The Keycode folder includes the html file for the page that, when solved, will give to the user a hint for the last riddle

+- The Arduino – Hint Button folder includes the Arduino code for the hint button

+- The Arduino – Switch Puzzle folder includes the Arduino code for the switch puzzle

+- The Processing – Hint Screen folder includes the Processing code for the Hint Screen

 --- permalink: /index.html ---